 The FCRA covers applications for credit, like credit cards, along with other types of applications like employment and government license.
 The ECOA covers applications for credit as well, along with requests for credit limit increases on existing accounts.
 If you want to dig into the details of these laws, you can read more at Consumer Compliance Outlook.

 Lenders, like credit card issuers, must explain why they take adverse actions by sending adverse action notices, also referred to as declination letters.

-The ECOA requires adverse action notices to be sent within 30 days of the lender taking the action.
-An exception to that is if you apply for credit, the lender gives a counteroffer, and you don’t accept the counteroffer; in that case the lender has 90 days to send the notice.
+The ECOA requires adverse action notices to be sent within 30 days of the lender taking negative action against you.
+An exception to that rule is if you apply for credit, the lender gives a counteroffer, and you don’t accept the counteroffer; in that case the lender has 90 days to send the notice.
 (The FCRA has no time requirement like this.)

 According to the FTC, all adverse action letters based on credit checks must contain:

-- The credit score that was used for the application, with reason codes explaining the key factors affecting your score
+- The credit score that was used for the application (if applicable), with reason codes explaining four key factors affecting your score

-- The credit reporting agency from which your credit report was pulled
+- The credit reporting agency (or agencies) from which your credit report was pulled

 - Contact information for that credit reporting agency